kwickramasekara/youtube-offline/README.md

 - **Highest Quality Downloads**: Downloads best available quality using yt-dlp
 - **Plex-Compatible Format**: Automatically converts videos to MP4 (H.264/AAC) for universal compatibility and direct play
 - **Chapter Support**: Embeds YouTube chapter markers into downloaded videos for Plex and Infuse
+- **SponsorBlock Integration**: Automatically marks sponsor segments, intros, outros, and other skippable content as chapters
 - **Metadata Embedding**: Includes video title, description, and other metadata in the downloaded files
-- **Organized Storage**: Each video is saved in its own folder with video file and thumbnail (poster.jpg)
+- **Organized Storage**: Each video is saved in its own folder with video file and thumbnail
 - **Skip Duplicates**: Automatically skips already downloaded videos
 - **Web Interface**: Clean, minimal web UI for management
 - **Queue Management**: Configurable concurrent downloads